cognitedata/processpool-python/README.md

 # cognite-processpool
-Library for multiprocessing which guarantees
+Library for multiprocessing which guarantees worker processes restarting on death.

 ## Example use
 Basic use: